sudousertelegram15/net/README.md

-# 🎉 Introducing the Network Tweaker Auto Script! 🎉
+# 🎉 Introducing Auto Script! 🎉

 🚀 Unlock the Power of Your Network with These Features: